labgrid-project/labgrid/doc/configuration.rst

 Arguments:
   - boot_image (str): image key referring to the image to boot
+  - flash_images (dict): partition to image key mapping referring to images to flash to the device
   - sparse_size (str): optional, sparse files greater than given size (see fastboot manpage -S option for allowed size suffixes).
 The default is the same as the fastboot default, which is computed after querying the target's